akkadotnet/akka.net/docs/articles/remoting/transports.md

 }
 ```

-This configuration allows the `ActorSystem`'s Helios TCP transport to listen on all interfaces, but when it associates with a remote system it'll tell the remote system that it's address is actually `machine1.foobar.com`.
+This configuration allows the `ActorSystem`'s DotNetty TCP transport to listen on all interfaces, but when it associates with a remote system it'll tell the remote system that it's address is actually `machine1.foobar.com`.

 Why is this distinction important?
 Why do we care about registering an publicly accessible hostname with our `ActorSystem`?
 Because in the event that other systems need to connect or reconnect to this process, *they need to have a reachable address.*